 How have you found the level of service at Vanguard?
 Has it met or surpassed your expectations?

 The paperwork side of things was clear and brief, so not like diving into a vat of forms and small print!
 The staff both at head office and the Victoria storage facility have been extremely flexible and attentive.
 We get on so well that sometimes whilst I’m working in my area a member of staff might come over for a chat whilst on their lunch hour.
 It’s clear that the team there isn’t just counting down the minutes until they leave, but taking pride in their work.

 Can you tell us an interesting story about a piece of equipment currently stored at Vanguard?

 I have a single ski, called Rodney.
 I haven’t used him in a decade, and his brother Delboy ended up down a crevasse in 2011.
 He was used on my first huge expedition, The Long Haul, and snapped in half at around the 1000-mile mark.
 My team-mate and I strapped him back together again and he survived the final 400 miles.

 What made you choose Vanguard Self Storage?

-I’ve used various other storage and warehouse companies over the years, and like many have found problems like price-hikes, inflexible policies, and high air humidity can sour the experience a great deal, quite unnecessarily.
+I’ve used various other storage and warehouse companies over the years, and like many have found problems like price hikes, inflexible policies, and high air humidity can sour the experience a great deal, quite unnecessarily.
 It’s normally due to an impersonal, corporate attitude.
-At Vanguard it couldn’t be more different – a premium location and facilities with staff you feel that you can openly discuss and negotiate with.
+At Vanguard it couldn’t be more different – a premium location and facilities with the staff you feel that you can openly discuss and negotiate with.

 We’d like to thank Alex Hibbert for the interview and look forward to hearing about his success on the Dark Ice Project when the project restarts.